 Guide to Jenn-Air High Temperature Self-Clean Oven Cycle

 The Self-Cleaning cycle uses very high temperatures, burning soil to a powdery ash.
-Refer to your Use and Care Guide for specific instructions on setting the Self-Clean feature.
+Refer to your Owner's Manual for specific instructions on setting the Self-Clean feature.

 IMPORTANT: The health of some birds is extremely sensitive to the fumes given off during the Self-Cleaning cycle.
 Exposure to the fumes may result in death of certain birds.
 Always move birds to another closed and well-ventilated room.

 - Self-clean the oven before it becomes heavily soiled.
 Heavy soil results in longer cleaning and more smoke.